Riemannian metrics for neural networks I: feedforward networks

-None of these algorithms is second-order: they are based on (Riemannian) metrics evaluating the magnitude of the effect on the output of changes in a given direction, thus providing a suitable learning rate for each direction.
-They emulate second-order effects in the same way the Gauss--Newton algorithm emulates the Newton method\footnote{Actually, in the framework of differential geometry, the Hessian is intrinsically defined only at local optima of the function, so one could say that in such a setting the Newton method approximates the Gauss--Newton algorithm rather than the other way around.}.
+Arguably, none of these algorithms is second-order: the update on parameter $\theta$ takes the form $\theta\gets \theta-A(\theta)^{-1}\,\partial_\theta f$ where $A(\theta)$ is a matrix depending on the network but not on the objective function $f$.
+This matrix comes from (Riemannian) metrics evaluating the magnitude of the effect on the output of changes in a given direction, thus providing a suitable learning rate for each direction, without estimating derivatives of gradients.
+Second-order effects are emulated in the same way the Gauss--Newton algorithm emulates the Newton method\footnote{Actually, in the framework of differential geometry, without a metric, the Hessian is only defined at local optima of the function \cite[paragraph 3.37]{GHL87}, so one could say that in such a setting the Newton method approximates the Gauss--Newton algorithm rather than the other way around.}.

-Even though the focus of this article is mainly the mathematics of neural network training, we tested experimentally the impact of using the various methods.
-We selected a very simple auto-encoding problem on which we expected any training method would perform well.
+\paragraph{Experimental proof of concept.} While the focus of this article is mainly the mathematics of neural network training, we quickly tested experimentally the implementability and impact of using the various methods.
+We selected a very simple auto-encoding problem on which we expected that any training method would perform well.
 A sparsely connected network with $5$ layers of size $100$, $30$, $10$, $30$, and $100$ was built, and $16$ random length-$100$ binary strings were fed to the input layer, with the target equal to the input.
 Ideally the network learns to encode each of the $16$ samples using $4$ bits on the middle layer (thus with room to spare) and rewrites the output from this.
 The details are given in Section~\ref{sec:exp}.

 Even then, backpropagation performs poorly: after $10,000$ batch passes the average log-loss is about $36$ bits per sample (out of $100$) for sigmoid backpropagation, and about $25$ bits per sample for tanh backpropagation.
 Note that $30$ bits per sample would correspond to a method which learns only the parameters of the output layer and can reproduce the output if someone fills the last hidden layer with the correct $30$ bits.